 - In the meantime, there is no law that bars Jews from settling on the West Bank.
 No one should be excluded from an area simply on account of his nationality or religion.
 [Emphasis in original]

-Officials in the administration today knew about President Reagan’s position and my memo to him.
-It is gratifying that Secretary Pompeo, in discussing the matter, noted that President Reagan “didn’t believe that the settlements were inherently illegal” and declared that “this administration agrees with President Reagan.”
-Secretary Pompeo aligned himself with the Reagan administration and its successors that “wisely and prudently”—as Secretary Pompeo put it—recognized that attacking the settlements as illegal “didn’t advance peace.”
+Officials in the administration today knew about Reagan’s position and my memo to him.
+It is gratifying that Pompeo, in discussing the matter, noted that Reagan “didn’t believe that the settlements were inherently illegal” and declared that “this administration agrees with President Reagan.”
+Pompeo aligned himself with the Reagan administration and its successors that “wisely and prudently”—as he put it—recognized that attacking the settlements as illegal “didn’t advance peace.”

 The political context for this issue is the effort by Israel’s enemies to destroy Israel.
 An important part of that effort is ideological warfare, and important in that ideological war are the arguments that Israel is vulnerable because it is illegitimate, not morally confident, not deeply rooted in the land, not closely attached to its friends.
 So long as those enemies view Israel as vulnerable—and so long as they think they can someday defeat Israel—there will not be a consensual peace.